 Arabica-coffee futures for September delivery slid 0.7 percent to $1.542 a pound on ICE.

-In London futures trading, refined sugar also fell on NYSE Liffe, while cocoa and robusta (DFN2) coffee advanced.
+In London futures trading, refined sugar also fell on NYSE Liffe, while cocoa and robusta (DFN2:US) coffee advanced.

 Cattle futures slumped the most in seven weeks on speculation that beef demand is slowing in the U.S. Hog prices increased.